z3z1ma/target-bigquery/README.md

 | stream_map_config   | False    | None    | User-defined config values to be used within map expressions. |
 | flattening_enabled  | False    | None    | 'True' to enable schema flattening and automatically expand nested properties. |
 | flattening_max_depth| False    | None    | The max depth to flatten schemas. |

 A full list of supported settings and capabilities is available by running: `target-bigquery --about`

-A full list of supported settings and capabilities is available by running: `target-bigquery --about`